tannerbohn/tannerbohn.github.io/linksaver.markdown

 - the brain is constantly looping signals through established pathways - pathways that can be thought of as city street maps for our minds

--  three different areas of functionality: sensory (whats currently happening), behavioural (what we can do about it), and limbic (what it means to us)
+-  three different areas of functionality: sensory (what’s currently happening), behavioural (what we can do about it), and limbic (what it means to us)

 ___